space-wizards/docs/src/en/space-station-14/device-network.md

 }
 ...

-private void OnPacketReceived(EntityUid uid, DeviceNetworkComponent component, DeviceNetworkPacketEvent args) {
+private void OnPacketReceived(Entity<DeviceNetworkComponent> ent, ref DeviceNetworkPacketEvent args) {
     //Since we are doing it the recommended way of using the command constant we try to get it from the payload if (args.Data.TryGetValue(DeviceNetworkConstants.COMMAND, out String command))